shabin5785/react-notes/Notes_1.md

 - but initial load of a memoized componet is slower than normal load.
 So there is a tradeoff.

 - React memo uses shallow comparision.
 So if we create new object every render, and even if value is same, react memo cannot find the difference as obejcts are different.
+So careful with inline array and inline functions